 If a security researcher, while testing within the scope of this policy, encounters any of the following, they must stop their testing and notify FRTIB security personnel immediately:

-- Personal Identifiable Information (PII) (to include, but not limited to participant data and information, financial information, etc.); and
+- Personally Identifiable Information (PII) (to include, but not limited to participant data and information, financial information, etc.)

 - Proprietary information or trade secrets of companies of any party.